ncbi/histonedb/README.md

 # HistoneDB
 A database for all histone proteins in NR organized by their known non-allelic protein isoforms, called variants.
 This resource can be used to understand how changes in histone variants affect structure, complex formation, and nucleosome function.
-For more information, please read our paper (citaion below) in
+For more information, please read our [paper](manuscript/paper.md) (citaion below).

+The database can be accesed at http://www.ncbi.nlm.nih.gov/projects/histonedb/

 ## Requirements ##
 - Python 2.7